10 hydration tips for seniors

 8. Limit alcohol consumption on hot days

 Another way to minimise your risk of dehydration is to limit your alcohol consumption – especially on hot days.
 Much like caffeine, alcohol interferes with the mechanisms that regulates the water levels in your body.
 It removes fluids from your blood through your renal system, which includes the kidneys, ureters and bladder at a much quicker rate than other liquids, leaving us dehydrated.

 Veggies such as squash, zucchini, broccoli, cauliflower and cucumbers all provide small amounts of water, especially if you steam them.
 Iceberg lettuce is also great because it has a high water content, and is a great addition to your meals and salads.

 10. Monitor your indoor environment

 Close your blinds or windows to reduce the indoor heat, and make sure the air conditioning or fans are working well.
-Sitting inside a hot, stuffy house can increase your risk of dehydration, so make sure you space is cool and well-ventilated.
+Sitting inside a hot, stuffy house can increase your risk of mild dehydration, so make sure you space is cool and well-ventilated.

 Find out more about IRT Home Care and how we can assist you or your loved one to keep living independently at home.
 IRT has been providing home care services for more than 30 years, offering support to seniors in NSW, Qld and the ACT.Find out more